ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IPhaseCollection.rst

 IPhaseCollection
 ================

-.. py:class:: IPhaseCollection
+.. py:class:: ansys.stk.core.stkobjects.aviator.IPhaseCollection

    object

    Interface used to access the collection of phases for a mission.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IPhaseCollection

 Overview
 --------